JohannesGetzner/dl-energy-estimator/README.md

 - **./utils** a set of python scripts that contain useful custom functions
 - **./** besides the above, the .yaml files are required for the configuration of the data-collection, training and inference process.
 See the 'run_....py' files for more details

-For most of the experiments extensive explanations and interpretation can be found on the wiki.

 ## Installation